 The Bloomberg Terminal provides a wealth of information and analysis on financial markets, companies, industries and countries.
-Using a propertiary database information is delivered via a Bloomberg Terminal.
+Using proprietary database information is delivered via a Bloomberg Terminal.

-NYIT provides students and faculty access to Bloomberg Terminals at both it's New York City Campus and Old Westbury location.
+NYIT provides students and faculty access to Bloomberg Terminals at the New York City Campus.

 Bloomberg LP was founded in 1981.
 When Salomon Brothers was taken over by Phibro Corporation, Michael Bloomberg received a $10 million check for his partnership interest in the firm.
 He teamed up with Thomas Secunda, Duncan MacMillan, and Charles Zegar to found Innovative Market Solutions (IMS).

 IMS developed the Bloomberg Terminal system to track financial market information and calculate the price of financial instruments.
 Merrill Lynch invested $30 million in the company in 1984.
 The company was renamed Bloomberg LP in 1986, and by 1991 it had 10,000 of its terminals installed on finance professionals' desks.
 The terminals are now part of the professional services division, which brings in the majority of the company's estimated $10 billion of annual revenue.

 Bloomberg LP bought back one-third of Merrill Lynch's stake in 1996 for $200 million.
 Bloomberg Inc., which manages Michael Bloomberg's assets, bought Merrill's remaining stake for a reported $4.43 billion in 2008.

 The majority of the company has been owned by Michael Bloomberg since it was established, and he currently owns 88% of it.
 He served as chief executive officer (CEO) until he stepped aside to run for mayor of New York City in 2001, and he returned to that position in early 2015 at age 73.